 Classical Method Versus Classical Subjects

 In modern education, we have put the proverbial cart before the horse by expecting students to master a great number of subjects before they have mastered the tools of learning.
-While the study of language and logic may seem dull in themselves, they are the tools a student needs to develop to be able to approach the task of mastering any particular subject, whether Scottish political history or carburetor maintenance.
+Instead, Language, Latin and Logic, the core of our program are the tools a student needs to develop to be able to approach the task of mastering any particular subject, whether Scottish political history or carburetor maintenance.
 We believe this model is in perfect harmony with how God has equipped our children to learn.
 Classical teaching methodology changes as the child matures in order to accommodate the three stages of the child's mental development; on the other hand, modern American education generally fails to make this distinction and uses the same methodology throughout a child's schooling.

 Grammar School Philosophy

-Perhaps one of the greatest challenges for families with young children is waiting for those Upper School core classes.
+One of the greatest challenges for families with young children embracing the Classical Approach is waiting for those Upper School core classes.
 We understand how anxious parents are to begin a “serious” education with their young children; pressure from family and friends increases this anxiety to make sure young children keep pace with the vast amount of subject trivia to which public-schooled children are exposed.
 However, we are firm believers in the Charlotte Mason/Bluedorn methodology of early education.
 The best education for young children is the reading of many good books.
 Reading, math, and moral training at home are excellent preparation for our Upper School core classes.
-Young students need a lot of time outside (4—6 hours daily, according to Charlotte Mason!) for nature exploration, creative play, and refreshment.
+Young students need a lot of time outside (4—6 hours daily, according to Charlotte Mason!) for nature exploration, creative play, reflection and refreshment.

 Workbooks and flashcards may have their place, but as an educational staple they rarely lead to long-term understanding and retention.
 The best learning occurs in context.
 Skill development, on the other hand, is permanent.
 This is the time to learn an instrument, a sport, or a new language.
 Read wonderful books about history and take a field trip; explore books about science and go to museums; or plant and tend a garden.
 The books give the activities a meaningful framework and the activities give the information grounding in reality.
 Time at the grammar school stage is best spent exploring and playing in nature; save the heavy academics for later.